 Rome is a simply extraordinary place.
 I would argue that its incredible appeal, is contributing to its own issues – all of which, can be attributed to the sheer volume of people there.

 Without the numbers of tourists, there would be no tourist traps and prices would be lower to match demand.
-At one point in the center, not far from the Trevi Fountain, we paid €7 for a 0.3 liter bottle of Heineken beer.
-In context, the following week in Croatia, we found Osjusko beer at roughly €2 for 2 liters.
+At one point in the centre, not far from the Trevi Fountain, we paid €7 for a 0.3 litre bottle of Heineken beer.
+In context, the following week in Croatia, we found Osjusko beer at roughly €2 for 2 litres.
 That’s quite a mark-up for a country only separated by Slovenia and the Adriatic, and translated to just about everything from souvenirs and entry to the attractions, to food and supermarkets.

 Rome should be high up everybody’s list of places to visit and see, even if only once.
 I wouldn’t for a moment say it’s anywhere near a list of places I would want to live, and any longer than the time we were there would have likely made the numbers of people more tiresome.
 So whilst we’re in no rush to go back, and can happily tick it off as a place we have been, it will make a lovely short, city break again in the future.